-MSA Coordinator: Dr. Joanne Chesley Email: jchesley@ncat.edu Phone: 336-285-2148

-Department Chair: Dr. Miriam L. Wagner Email: wagnerm@ncat.edu Phone: 336-334-7916
+Graduate Coordinator: Alisa Taliaferro Email: astaliaf@ncat.edu Phone: 336-285-2148 Department Chair: Dr. Miriam L. Wagner Email: wagnerm@ncat.edu Phone: 336-334-7916

 The Master of School Administration (MSA) program prepares students to assume executive roles in schools and school systems, primarily school principals and central office leaders.
 Graduates of School Administration are eligible for licensure from the North Carolina State Department of Public Instruction (SDPI) and may be qualified for administration certification in other states.
 Students who meet the NC Principal Fellows criteria, and who are interested in full time study and full time internship may apply to the NC Principal Fellows Program for full tuition and stipend to enroll in the MSA program.
-Program content is aligned with the North Carolina Standards for School Executives, the Interstate School Leaders Licensure Consortium standards for school leaders (ISLLC), the National Council for Accreditation of Teacher Education (NCATE) for advanced programs in educational leadership.
-The program provides the options of part time and full time study.
+Program content is aligned with the North Carolina Standards for School Executives, the Interstate School Leaders Licensure Consortium standards for school leaders (ISLLC), the Educational Leadership Constituent Council (ELCC), and the National Council for Accreditation of Teacher Education (NCATE) for advanced programs in educational leadership.

-- Three (3) years of recent teaching experience or professional education experience

-- Minimum GPA of 3.0

-- GRE scores

-- Current resume

-- Writing sample (see MSA website for topic options)

-- One of the three letters of recommendation must be from a school principal

-- Interview with 1 or 2 MSA faculty members
+- Three (3) years of recent teaching experience or professional education experience - GRE or MAT scores - Current resume - Writing sample (see MSA website for topic options) - One of the three letters of recommendation must be from a school principal - Interview with Master of School Administration faculty (as requested in the admission process) - Teaching or professional license (if applicable)

-Take 42 credit hours: MSA 770, 771, 772, 773, 774, 776, 777, 778, 779, 780, 781, 782, 783, 784
+- Take 30 credit hours: MSA 770, 771, 772, 773, 774, 776, 777, 778, 779, 784 - Internship Seminar: Take 6 credit hours: MSAL 789, 792 - Internship Practicum: Take 6 credit hours: MSAL 784, 785 - Comprehensive Exam: MSA 788 (0)